nikkieverett/recipe-app/recipes/stuffed-artichoke.md

  in the steamer basket
  cover
- and steam until they are almost as tender as you like them about 20 minutes. (they'll finish cooking in the oven.) check for doneness by pulling off an outer leaf — it should come off fairly easily. set them aside to cool. while the artichokes are steaming preheat the oven to 375 degrees f. melt the butter in a large sauté pan over low-medium heat. let it simmer until it begins to brown about 3 minutes. add the shallots and garlic and cook until soft about 3 minutes. pour in about ⅓ cup of lemon juice and the wine. stir and let this simmer on low heat for about 4 minutes. add the bread crumbs and parsley stir to blend and remove from the heat. season to taste with salt and pepper (here's how) and set aside to cool. place the artichokes sitting on their bases
+ and steam until they are almost as tender as you like them about 20 minutes. (theyll finish cooking in the oven.) check for doneness by pulling off an outer leaf — it should come off fairly easily. set them aside to cool. while the artichokes are steaming preheat the oven to 375 degrees f. melt the butter in a large sauté pan over low-medium heat. let it simmer until it begins to brown about 3 minutes. add the shallots and garlic and cook until soft about 3 minutes. pour in about ⅓ cup of lemon juice and the wine. stir and let this simmer on low heat for about 4 minutes. add the bread crumbs and parsley stir to blend and remove from the heat. season to taste with salt and pepper (heres how) and set aside to cool. place the artichokes sitting on their bases